Why Your Website Is Not Getting Traffic

 I believe it is the job of the web designer to implement the necessary tricks that will make your visitors stop to check what you have to offer.

-List of Reasons Why Your Website Is Not Getting Traffic
+13 Reasons Your Website Is Not Converting

 If you have a website that is not converting, then you need to pay attention to the yins and yangs outlined below: